fkenghagho/RobotVQA/README.md

 - **Stackability:**  an object is stackable if and only if another similar object can be placed on top of it.
 This is very important when tryng to free the place occupied by objects.
 Determinants for this feature can be the object's shape, flatness or openness.

-- **Openability:** this feature informs us about whether or not an object can be openned.
+- **Openability:** this feature informs us about whether or not an object can be opened.
 This is very important for getting into objects such as a bottle or fridge

+# 11. Objects Categories

+In our virtual environment, we try to categorize objects as abstractly as possible to capture generality.
+That is, instead of categorizing an object as **FridgeDrawer**, it would be much better to  simply categorize it as **Drawer**, because there are only few instances of the category **FridgeDrawer** in the environment but so many instances of particular drawers.
+As far as the complementarity of **Fridge** is concerned, this is ensured by the relationship **has(Fridge, Drawer)**.
+This is also frequently observed with packaged food items: since the overall visual configuration of packages of a category(Coffee) can drastically vary, what would be the most common sufficient features to most packages?
+Observations show that the most common sufficient features to most packages are neither the package's shape, nor its color, nor the words written on it but rather the image depicting the content of the package.
+This discovery merely reinforces the idea, that objects should be carefully categorized to enable an efficient machine learning.

-# 11. Location and Relationships
+# 12. Relationships among Objects

-Some information, that we would like to get from the scene such as the semantic location *(in the pot , on the table, ...)* of objects or the possible  relationships *(cut(Knife,Cake), ...)* between them can be also computed by our deep convo-neural network, however a very big set of manually annotated images would be required.
+Some information, that we would like to get from the scene such as the semantic location *(in the pot , on the table, ...)* of objects or the possible compositional  relationships *( has(Fridge,Door), has(Door, Handle) ...)* between them could also be computed by our deep convo-neural network, however a very big set of manually annotated images would be required.
 A manual annotation because those properties in contrast to the ones mentioned earlier cannot be dynamically estimated during the sampling of data from the simulated virtual world of the robot.
-In this thesis, we address the problem of location and relationships determination with a markov logic network, which takes as evidences the output of the convo-neural network and infers from it where an object may be located and how it may be related to other objects in the scene.
+In this thesis, we address the problem relationships determination with a relation-specific network.
+As described in the introduction, this seperation of modules(networks) allows us to capture dynamic properties of the scene such as objects relationships with a loosely annotated set of images.